chinamike65/hugo-tuolesi/content/book4/book4en.md

 When Shariputra saw these circumstances, he said a verse:

-Eating the father and whipping the mother, holding the enemy in the arms,
+Eating the father and whipping the mother,

+holding the enemy in the arms,

- the wife swallowing the husband's bones, reincarnation is ridiculous!
+the wife swallowing the husband's bones,

+rebirth is ridiculous!

-When we think about this situation, we also feel that reincarnation is really ridiculous, and painful.
+When we think about this situation, we also feel that rebirth is really ridiculous, and painful.

 This is the fickleness of relatives and hatreds, nothing, no relationship is eternal.